 If you are serious about learning how to code and building a portfolio with real-world projects, take a look at the Treehouse Techdegree programs.
 They are beginner-level mini degrees where you create hands-on projects focused on a specific field in tech.

 When you finish your Techdegree, you will have a professional portfolio with a handful of projects that help you land your first full-time developer job.
 Not bad!

 Find out more in my Treehouse Techdegree Review post.

-By far the most amazing thing about freeCodeCamp is the incredibly supportive and big community where you can connect with like-minded developers around the world.
+The best thing about freeCodeCamp is the supportive community where you can connect with like-minded developers around the world.

 When you sign up and start learning, you can join a freeCodeCamp Facebook group, too.
 Why not join or organize a coding meet-up in your city?

-edX was founded in 2012 by Harvard and MIT and it’s grown to include over 90 partners around the world.
+edX was founded in 2012 by Harvard and MIT and it’s grown to include over 160 member universities around the world.

 All in all, if you’re looking for high-quality coding courses to learn about the newest technologies and theories available, edX is your go-to coding site.

-Most beginner-level courses on Udacity are free so you can learn coding from scratch on a zero budget – at least in the beginning.
+Most beginner-level courses on Udacity are free so you can learn coding from scratch on a zero budget.

 - Machine Learning